Code-the-Dream-School/ee-prac-team2-back/README.md

+# Team Members

+Jillian @catbus00 is a student studying React, but showing Backend Team some support!

 # Back-End Repo for Node/React Practicum

 This will be the API for the front-end React app part of your practicum project.